mendz/learn-redux-wesbos-cra/README.md

 9. Changed `src/App.js` to `src/Reduxstagram.js` because:
    1. To keep the original name.
    2. To prevent confusion with the `App` component from the original source.
+10. Connect the store state and dispatch functions to the components.

+    I couldn't think of a way to make one file with the redux connect code such as in the original code (the **App** component).
+Mainly because I don't use the `{React.cloneElement(this.props.children, this.props)}`.
+From my understanding, I couldn't use it because _React Router v4+_ don't work with children components and therefore I couldn't pass the store props as in the original code.

+    In the end, I decided to add the necessary code in each of the components and not in **Reduxstagram.js** with hope that it will be more clear to read it later with less nested code.

 ---